zellwk/zellwk.com/src/posts/2020-05-27-think-like-a-programmer.md

   <figcaption>Poor elephant.
 It looks so sad in the fridge :(</figcaption>
 </figure>

-This answer is the best example of why you get stuck when you face a blank JavaScript file. **It skips steps**.
+This answer is the best example of why you get stuck when you face a blank JavaScript file. **You skipped steps**.

-If you think logically about the question, you'll see a few glaring problems that remains unanswered:
+If you think logically about the question, you'll see a few glaring problems that remain unanswered:

 1. What fridge are we talking about?
 2. What kind of elephant are we talking about?